NCI-CGR/TriosCompass_v2/README.md

    c. *MonSTR* is applied to call dnSTRs.
 3. Chunks of *MonSTR* is merged and then filtered further.

-Besides, *VisAln* (from the *HipSTR* package) is employed to generated visualization in HTML format.
+Besides, *VizAln* (from the *HipSTR* package) is employed to generated visualization in HTML format.

 Below is the configure setting for dnSTR in config/config.yaml:
 ```yml